• Skip to primary navigation

 The base of the orange chicken sauce is orange juice, and it’s flavored with soy sauce, garlic, sugar, ginger, red pepper flakes, and orange zest.
 Check out this recipe and learn how to make it yourself!

-How to Store Orange Chicken?
+How to store Orange Chicken?

 I recommend eating this orange chicken right after cooking for the best texture.
 But you can store leftovers in the fridge for 3-4 days.
 Reheated, the chicken will not be as crispy as it was when it was fresh.